-The new Audemars Piguet Jules Audemars Moon-Phase Calendar (Ref.
-26385OR.OO.A088CR.01) automatic watch in rose gold was officially presented last month at SIHH 2011 industry event.
+The rose gold version of the new Audemars Piguet Jules Audemars Moon-Phase Calendar (Ref.
+26385OR.OO.A088CR.01) was officially presented at the SIHH 2011 industry event.
 Although the dressy timekeeper doesn’t bring to the table anything new both in terms of ergonomics and industrial design, I’ll tell you this: a classic calendar watch has never looked so beautiful.

 The 39 mm has long been considered a de facto gold standard for the niche of dressy timekeepers, but there are a precious few of those available in slim cases, especially when it comes to “complication” models.
 After all, high-grade calibers that combine precision, high build quality, and robustness in a compact package have never been cheap and are even more expensive now being mechanisms of choice for watches that retail in $30k-$50k price range.